brucezztong/ZZTong-Prefabs/README.txt

 OVERHAUL MODS:

 Overhaul Mods make extensive changes to the game and I cannot give you a recipe for how to include these POIs.
-I need to know specifics.
-Sometimes an Overhaul Mod needs to change the POIs and sometimes they don't.
-Sometimes an Overhaul Mod knows how to find content in a modlet, and sometimes it doesn't.
+Plainly stated, I'm focused on Vanilla.
+There are too many overhauls to support them all.
+The overhauls change frequently and they don't involve me.
+Supporting them would take more time than I have.
+If an overhaul leaves enough of Vanilla intact, then this modlet will work with them.

 Some Overhaul Mods choose to embed this modlet, or portions of this modlet, in their own distributions.
 I cannot predict the possible collisions and